semdner/Smart-E-health-Consulting-System/README.md

 ### Email account

 > Disclaimer: As this was only a university project, the login data was stored unencrypted.
 This is not recommended.
-Use ResourceReader to store the hashed password in a file and load and decrypt it at the appropriate place
+Use ResourceReader to store the hashed password in a file and load it if necessary

 - The credentials for the email account have been removed for security reasons
 - It can be set under `src/main/java/com/ehealthsystem/map/SendEmail.java` in line 76 (and 77)